 exec switch_root /target $INIT --log-target=kmsg &> /target/init-stderrout

-rootfs is provided by the distribution, in the tar.gz format, installation tool will extract and put the rootfs in the ext2 or ext4 rootfs.img, this rootfs.img will be mounted by the hybris-boot later on.
+The rootfs is provided by the distribution in tar.gz format.
+The installation tool extracts the contents and puts them into the ext2 or ext4 rootfs.img.
+This rootfs.img will be mounted by the hybris-boot later on.

-Following are the minimal requirements of the such rootfs
+Following are the minimal requirements of the such a rootfs

 - systemd as the main init

 The rootfs.img contains the udev rules.
 They are device specific and generated from the ueventd*.rc file from the device tree.
 Instructions for getting these rules installed can be found at Add udev rules.

 - copy them to /lib/udev/rules.d/ during the initial installation of the rootfs or

 - deploy all the supported udev rules in /usr/lib/lxc-android/, and have a systemd service to copy the device udev rule before starting udev service.